bytebeamio/bytebeam-esp-idf-sdk/CONTRIBUTING.md

-# Contributing to bytebeam-esp-sdk
+# Contributing to bytebeam-esp-idf-sdk

-If you have loved using bytebeam-esp-sdk and want to give back, we would love to have you open GitHub issues and PRs for features, bugs and documentation improvements.
+If you have loved using bytebeam-esp-idf-sdk and want to give back, we would love to have you open GitHub issues and PRs for features, bugs and documentation improvements.

-Before you start, please make yourself familiar with the architecture of bytebeam-esp-sdk and read the [design docs][design] before making your first contribution to increase it's chances of being adopted.
+Before you start, please make yourself familiar with the architecture of bytebeam-esp-idf-sdk and read the [design docs][design] before making your first contribution to increase it's chances of being adopted.
 Please follow the [Code of Conduct][coc] when communicating with other members of the community and keep discussions civil, we are excited to have you make your first of many contributiions to this repository, welcome!

 ## Steps to Contribute